What is metabolism? Everything you need to know

 As noted, metabolism is actually made up of two “isms”: anabolism and catabolism.
 Anabolism is constructive, taking simple molecules and building them into more complex materials for the body’s use.
 Catabolism works in the opposite way: It breaks down substances into simpler parts.
 Catabolism fuels anabolism; both types of processes are important to human physiology.

-Your body is pretty much a factory that’s always cranking.
+Your body is pretty much a factory that’s always working.
 Day and night, it produces important raw materials, including cells, tissues, hormones, and enzymes, to name a few.
 Called anabolism, this family of processes is your body’s growth and building mode, says registered dietitian nutritionist Kathleen Zelman.
 Anabolism also occurs with the muscle development that results from strength training, she notes.

 “Catabolism is the opposite of anabolism,” Zelman says.
 “It’s the process of breaking down substances within the body.”
 An example of a catabolic process is glycolysis, the 10-step series of reactions in which enzymes extract energy from dietary glucose.
 Most catabolic processes in the body release energy.